kabdollahi/kabdollahi.github.io/_pages/about.md

 With a strong background in mathematical statistics, I enjoy exploring how data, uncertainty, and structure come together to form meaningful conclusions.
 I’ve always been drawn to the idea of understanding the world through uncertainty.
 I’m also deeply interested in the philosophy and history of probability and statistics.

 **Life's Twists, Turns, and Lessons**
-- As a high schooler, I was fascinated by modern physics and the role of uncertainty.
-- Later, I wanted to become a VFX artist and directing music videos—telling stories through visuals.
-- Almost pursued forensic science, nearly worked at the Judiciary Research Institute, but it didn’t feel right for this life.
-- I swore to my parents I wouldn’t follow their path into medical science, but here I am believing it’s the right path for me

-Each of these experiences, though different, received my full attention and shaped my perspective.
-They have all guided me to the path I follow today.
-Somehow, that same curiosity led me to statistics.
-I’ve come to see it not just as a mathematical field, but as a way of thinking.
+As a high schooler, I was drawn to modern physics and the idea of uncertainty.
+I loved the logic of algebra and probability as much as the creative freedom of visual storytelling.
+I even spent a summer learning VFX, hoping to make music videos that expressed ideas through sound and image.
+When the pandemic arrived, my focus shifted fully to studying statistics, though I’ve come to realize these paths shared the same motive: making sense of complexity, whether through visuals or data.

+Later, I nearly pursued forensic science before realizing I didn’t want to spend my life uncovering what went wrong but understanding what could go right.
+That shift gradually led me toward questions in health and uncertainty.

-Currently I'm looking for PhD opportunities in statistics or biostatistics.
-If you’d like to get in touch, please don’t hesitate to contact me at my [email](kabdollahi99@gmail.com).
+**Currently I'm looking for PhD opportunities in statistics or biostatistics.** If you’d like to get in touch, please don’t hesitate to contact me at my [email](kabdollahi99@gmail.com).